Oneflow-Inc/libai/docs/source/tutorials/Installation.md

 # Installation
 LiBai provides two installation modes to meet different needs:
-- [Use as a library](#use-libai-as-a-python-library) to call LiBai's APIs or import LiBai's Module in your own project.
+- [Use as a librar](#use-libai-as-a-python-library) to call LiBai's APIs or import LiBai's module in your own project.
 - [Build from source](#build-libai-from-source) to develop your own project based on LiBai's framework.

 ## Use LiBai as a Python Library